 Sleep hygiene refers to a set of practices, habits and factors that are necessary for a sound sleep.
 The rituals, behaviours, and norms you follow around sleep.
 It is a variety of different practices and habits that are necessary to have good night time sleep quality and full daytime alertness.

-The importance to practice good sleep hygiene is generally neglected.
+The importance of practicing good sleep hygiene is generally neglected.
 A healthy sleep is important for both physical and mental health.
 It enhances productivity and overall quality of life.
 Everyone benefits from practicing good sleep habits.

 There are some people that can be termed as long sleepers – such people require more than the recommended amount of sleep, often up to 9-10 hours of sleep.
 Short sleepers are people who require less than the standard recommended amount of sleep, which is less than 8 hours.

-What includes in your good sleep hygiene checklist?
+What is included in your good sleep hygiene checklist?

 A list of points to be included in your sleep hygiene routine:

-This is important for individuals who may not venture outside frequently.
+- Get some morning sunshine- This is important for individuals who may not venture outside frequently.
 Exposure to sunlight during the day helps to maintain a healthy sleep-wake cycle and sets the biological clock right.
 The sleep-wake cycle in our body is closely connected to our circadian rhythms.
 Our brain relies on sunshine during the day to recognize it’s time to be awake and alert.
-The more natural light the body receives, the more body stays in tune to the regular day-night rhythms, and brain learns to associate the darkness that comes in the evening with falling asleep.
+The more natural light the body receives, the more body stays in tune to the regular day-night rhythms, and the brain learns to associate the darkness that comes in the evening with falling asleep.

-A regular night routine helps the body recognize that it is bedtime and eventually body is habitual to it.
+- Maintain a regular relaxing bedtime routine- A regular night routine helps the body recognize that it is bedtime and eventually the body is habitual to it.
 This could be as simple as taking a warm shower or bath, reading a book, or light stretches.
 If possible, try to avoid emotionally upsetting conversations and activities before sleeping.

 These tips could help you get better sleep.
 Regarding sleep, it is crucial to differentiate between normal sleep and a sleep disorder.
 Those that fall into either a short or long sleeper category do not complain of or experience negative effects from their sleeping patterns.
 If you experience any negative side effects, consider talking to a sleep physician for diagnosis or for further information.
 Here’s wishing you optimum sleep levels with healthy naps!